A basic humor formula that goes like this:

 , she said she wanted to do something cultured and sophisticated.
 This is what we came up with. (cue Stylistic Suck B-Movie parody)

 - The Canadian Made-for-TV Movie Net Worth has a lawyer defend the new NHL players association to the press by saying that they have reasonable requests "so we expect a reasonable response."
-Cut to the Detroit Red Wings general manager storming into the dressing room throwing things and screaming to his players about they betrayed him.
+Cut to the Detroit Red Wings general manager storming into the dressing room throwing things and screaming to his players about how they betrayed him.

-- During a Calvin And Hobbes story arc in which the family returns from a trip to discover that their house was robbed, Dad says this must be "really scary for a little kid like Calvin."
+- During a Calvin and Hobbes story arc in which the family returns from a trip to discover that their house was robbed, Dad says this must be "really scary for a little kid like Calvin."
 In the next panel, Calvin is grinning excitedly and saying to Hobbes, "Gosh I can't wait to tell everyone at school how our house got robbed!"